legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 11.2.1.1.
 Monohull Vessels

-### 10b.
-BILGE PUMPING – VESSELS OF 500GT AND OVER
+### 8b.
+ELECTRICAL INSTALLATIONS – VESSELS OF 500GT AND OVER

 ### 11.2.1.2.
 Monohull Vessels Operating as Short Range Yachts

-### 11.1.
-General
+### 9b.
+STEERING GEAR – VESSELS OF 500GT AND OVER

 ### 11.2.1.3.
 Multi-hulls

-### 8b.
-ELECTRICAL INSTALLATIONS – VESSELS OF 500GT AND OVER
+### 11.2.1.6.
+High Speed Vessels

 ### 11.2.1.4

-### 9b.
-STEERING GEAR – VESSELS OF 500GT AND OVER
+### 11.2.2.
+Sailing Vessels

 ### 11.2.1.5.
 Superstructures

 ### 11.2.1.6.
 High Speed Vessels

-### 11. STABILITY
+In addition to the criteria above designers and builders should address the following hazards which are known to affect vessels operating in planing modes or those achieving relatively high speeds:

 ### 11.2.2.
 Sailing Vessels

-### 11.2.2.1.
-Monohulls

-### 11.2.1.
-Motor Vessels

-If, as a result of immersion of openings in a superstructure, a vessel cannot meet the required standard, those superstructure openings may be ignored and the openings in the weather deck used instead to determine θf.
-In such cases the GZ curve should be derived without the benefit of the buoyancy of the superstructure.

-### 11.2.1.6.
-High Speed Vessels

 In addition to the criteria above designers and builders should address the following hazards which are known to affect vessels operating in planing modes or those achieving relatively high speeds: